brannondorsey/ml4music-workshop/README.md

 The particular implementation of char-rnn that we will be using is called [char-rnn-tensorflow](https://github.com/sherjilozair/char-rnn-tensorflow).
 In the Machine Learning community, it is very common for a paper to be published, or a new method proposed, giving an algorithm or model architecture a certain name.
 Soon a handful of seperate implementations using different languages or frameworks appear with descriptive variations on that name.

-We will begin using char-rnn by training an RNN model on a corpus of top 100s billboard lyrics from 1946-2015.
+We will begin using char-rnn by training an RNN model on a corpus of [Billboard's yearly top 100s lyrics from 1946-2015](http://kaylinwalker.com/50-years-of-pop-music/).
 For the remainder of this document, it will be assumed that we are executing commands inside of the Docker container we've attached to with `start.sh`.

 ```bash
 # navigate to the char-rnn-tensorflow directory